Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

 \section{Virtual localisation and equivariant GW theory}

 In this section, we define global Kuranishi charts endowed with a compatible group action and construct an equivariant virtual fundamental class.
-We prove a localisation formula, analogous to \cite{AB84}, in the setting of global Kuranishi charts, see Theorem \ref{Virtual Localisation}, and show that it applies to the equivariant GW invariants of Hamiltonian symplectic manifolds constructed in \textsection\ref{subsec:equiv-gw}.
-We use it to give a formula for the equivariant GW invariants of a Hamiltonian manifold satisfying certain conditions in \textsection\ref{subsubsec:computations-gw}.
+We prove a localisation formula analogous to \cite{GP99} in the setting of global Kuranishi charts, Theorem \ref{Virtual Localisation}, and show that it applies to the equivariant GW invariants of Hamiltonian symplectic manifolds constructed in \textsection\ref{subsec:equiv-gw}.
+We use it to give a formula for the equivariant GW invariants of a GKM Hamiltonian manifold in \textsection\ref{subsubsec:computations-gw}.